roshan-s97/TerraformRepo/AWS/ApplicationIntegration/terraform-lambda/modules/alias/README.md

 | <a name="output_lambda_alias_name"></a> [lambda\_alias\_name](#output\_lambda\_alias\_name) | The name of the Lambda Function Alias |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-## Authors

-Module managed by [Anton Babenko](https://github.com/antonbabenko).
-Check out [serverless.tf](https://serverless.tf) to learn more about doing serverless with Terraform.

-Please reach out to [Betajob](https://www.betajob.com/) if you are looking for commercial support for your Terraform, AWS, or serverless project.

 ## License